swch/strivve-docs/src/pages/resources/progress-messages/index.md

 type | the type of message - tfa\_request or credential\_request
-job\_id | the job\_id for this message channel, this is important to know which merchant is requesting envelope\_id | a guid which must be included in the response
+job\_id | the job\_id for this message channel, this is important to know which merchant is requesting envelope\_id | a guid which must be included in the response account\_link | a list of proprerties that need to be collected from the client -- note that some properties are secret and should be obscured when entered

 Examples: